rclone/rclone/docs/content/commands/rclone_serve_sftp.md

-      --vfs-cache-mode CacheMode               Cache mode off|minimal|writes|full (default off) --vfs-cache-poll-interval duration       Interval to poll the cache for stale objects (default 1m0s) --vfs-case-insensitive                   If a file name not found, find a case insensitive match --vfs-read-ahead SizeSuffix              Extra read ahead over --buffer-size when using cache-mode full --vfs-read-chunk-size SizeSuffix         Read the source objects in chunks (default 128Mi) --vfs-read-chunk-size-limit SizeSuffix   If greater than --vfs-read-chunk-size, double the chunk size after each chunk read, until the limit is reached ('off' is unlimited) (default off)
+      --vfs-cache-mode CacheMode               Cache mode off|minimal|writes|full (default off) --vfs-cache-poll-interval duration       Interval to poll the cache for stale objects (default 1m0s) --vfs-case-insensitive                   If a file name not found, find a case insensitive match --vfs-disk-space-total-size SizeSuffix   Specify the total space of disk (default off) --vfs-fast-fingerprint                   Use fast (less accurate) fingerprints for change detection --vfs-read-ahead SizeSuffix              Extra read ahead over --buffer-size when using cache-mode full --vfs-read-chunk-size SizeSuffix         Read the source objects in chunks (default 128Mi) --vfs-read-chunk-size-limit SizeSuffix   If greater than --vfs-read-chunk-size, double the chunk size after each chunk read, until the limit is reached ('off' is unlimited) (default off)